-The Venture Labs Investment Competition (VLIC) and the qualifying competitions are designed to mimic the real-world process of raising venture capital.
-The competition allows graduate students to gain real experience while developing and growing new ventures based either on their own ideas and technologies, or those developed by others.
+Texas Venture Labs Investment Competition (Texas VLIC) is designed to mimic the real-world process of raising venture capital.
+The competition allows graduate students from The University of Texas at Austin to gain real experience while developing and growing new ventures based either on their own ideas and technologies or those developed by others.

 The spirit of the competition is to allow companies conceived and developed during the graduate school experience to participate.
-This means excluding companies that were started before graduate school admission or expansions of an established business.
+This means excluding companies started before graduate school admission or companies which are an expansion of an established business.

-Competition directors and faculty advisors are responsible for ensuring their teams meet these requirements.
-The teams are also responsible for ensuring their own eligibility.
-Violations by the teams will result in the ineligibility for the school in this year’s and the following year’s competition as well as forfeiture of awards and prize money.
+Participating teams are responsible for ensuring their eligibility.
+Violations by the teams will result in their disqualification from the competition as well as forfeiture of any awards and prize money.

 All ventures must be seeking outside equity capital.